sahilverma-dev/pintrest-clone/README.md

 # Instagram Firebase

-An pintrest Clone made up with React JS and Sanity.
+A Pinterest Clone made up with React JS and Sanity.

 ## Live Website